London’s Smart Village

 Magic Village London Project summary

-Can we help reduce social and economic division in Primrose Hill by involving people from across the community in solving real-world problems together – using technology and data?
+Can we help reduce social and economic division in Primrose Hill by involving people from across the community in solving real-world problems together – using deep technology and data?

 Camden’s Community Cohesion data review (2016/17) states that: